candia-fernando-laraigo/chatbot-qa-test/README.md

 ## Adding New Tests

 1. Create a new test file in the appropriate directory under `tests/`
-2. Extend the `BaseTest` class from `utils/base_test.py`
-3. Use the Page Object Model from `pages/chatbot_page.py`
+2. Use the Page Object Model from `pages/chatbot_page.py`
-4. Run your tests using the main test runner
+3. Run your tests using the main test runner